When is the right time to braid your baby's hair?

 - Add a bow to your baby's afro.

-Every baby is different, and we understand that caring for their hair can prove to be challenging at times.
-Overall, just make sure that you are listening to your baby and their hair needs – you'll be fine!
+Every baby is different, and we understand that caring for their hair can be challenging at times.
+Overall, make sure that you listen to your baby and their hair needs – you'll be fine!